-Maritime law, sometimes known as admiralty law, exists to protect the men and women who face very specific and hazardous conditions doing their jobs on and near the sea.
+Maritime law, sometimes known as admiralty law, exists to protect the workers who face very specific and hazardous conditions performing their jobs on and/or near the sea.
 Maritime law recognizes the risks these men and women encounter every day and defines their legal rights, such as the right to medical care, when injured in a maritime accident.

 Who We Represent

-Our seasoned maritime injury lawyers have successfully recovered compensation for countless injured individuals, as well as families of those who have lost their lives at sea, including:
+Our maritime lawyers have successfully recovered compensation for countless injured individuals, as well as families of those who have lost their lives at sea, including: